wangleye/FedValue/README.md

 # FedValue

-Code for the data valuation paper

-update for test
+Code a Data for paper 'Model-free Data Valuation for Vertical Federated Learning: An Information Theoretic Approach'